azifan/Qultra/README.md

 #### Troubleshooting

+To run these commands, make sure you have [HomeBrew](https://brew.sh/) installed.

 If you encounter an error after running `pip install -r requirements.txt`, try the following code and then run the command again:

 ```shell